 Contemporary dance classes emphasize movement exploration, flexibility, and versatility, encouraging dancers to express emotions beyond structured storytelling through unique and unconventional movement.

 Classes typically include floor work and weight-shifting exercises, improvisation techniques and creative movement tasks, strength and body awareness development, understanding different movement qualities such as sustained and percussive, and exploring non-traditional choreography and abstract concepts.
+There are several benefits of taking contemporary dance, such as:

 There are some major differences between the two dances.
 The most striking differences are music, movement, concept, and choreography.
 Here's the further explanation: